colinabarry/game480-obsidian/1. Ideas/Machination/Colin's Vision.md

 ## Gameplay
 #### Core Loop
-The main gameplay section of the game (what Cameron calls [[Cameron's Vision#Act One|Act One]]) is centered around gathering resources and constructing new buildings for the town.
+The main gameplay section of the game (what Cameron calls [[Cameron's Vision#Act One|Act One]]) is centered around gathering resources and constructing new buildings for the town, while working towards completing the machine.
+The game will mostly only progress when you make progress on the machine (although the passing of days will also keep things moving), and town-building is unrestricted.
+Time-of-day should be a thing, so players can't just go crazy on the town building and never ever get to the next day.

 ```mermaid
 graph TD